ijpulidos/1stLBMunal/README.md

 Completing/implementing density charges and initial conditions and finding a power law for the error coefficient epsilon respect to the size of the system.

+**Solution**

+The solution to the exercise is in both `LBPoisson_solution.ccp` and my solution in `LBPoisson_exercise.cpp`.
+A plotting routine to plot the RMS error in terms of the size of the lattice is in the python script `plotting.py`

+## LBM for fluid dynamics - 2017-12-13